Darwin, Northern Territory

-Darwin's proximity to Southeast Asia makes the city's location a key link between Australia and countries such as Indonesia and East Timor.
-The Stuart Highway begins in Darwin, extends southerly across central Australia through Tennant Creek and Alice Springs, concluding in Port Augusta, South Australia.
+Darwin's proximity to Southeast Asia makes it a key link between Australia and countries such as Indonesia and Timor-Leste.
+The Stuart Highway begins in Darwin and extends southerly across central Australia through Tennant Creek and Alice Springs, concluding in Port Augusta, South Australia.
 The city is built upon a low bluff overlooking Darwin Harbour.
-Darwin's suburbs begin at Lee Point in the north and stretch to Berrimah in the east.
+Darwin's suburbs extend to Lee Point in the north and to Berrimah in the east.
 The Stuart Highway extends to Darwin's eastern satellite city of Palmerston and its suburbs.

-The Darwin region, like much of the Top End, experiences a tropical climate with a wet and dry season.
+The Darwin region, like much of the Top End, has a tropical climate, with a wet and dry season.
 A period known locally as "the build up" leading up to Darwin's wet season sees temperature and humidity increase.
 Darwin's wet season typically arrives in late November to early December and brings with it heavy monsoonal downpours, spectacular lightning displays, and increased cyclone activity.
 During the dry season, the city has clear skies and mild sea breezes from the harbour.